thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-manage-bandwidth-templates.md

 <properties
-   pageTitle="Gérer vos modèles de bande passante StorSimple | Microsoft Azure" description="Décrit comment gérer les modèles de bande passante StorSimple, ce qui vous permet de contrôler la consommation de bande passante." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage your StorSimple bandwidth templates | Microsoft Azure" description="Describes how to manage StorSimple bandwidth templates, which allow you to control bandwidth consumption." services="storsimple" documentationCenter="" authors="alkohli"